[US Geological Survey]Menlo Park Stable Isotope and Tritium Labs

 WHO'S WHO

 SILVA.
-Steve Silva (650-329-4538, srsilva@usgs.gov): Steve divides his time between methods development research, and several research projects related to nutrient sources.
-Steve developed a new method for concentrating nitrate on anion exchange resins in the field, and analyzing this for 15N and 18O, which was the central focus of our WEBB and NAWQA collaborations for ~ 7 years.
+Steve Silva (650-329-4538, srsilva@usgs.gov): Assistant Project Chief.
+Steve divides his time between methods development research, several research projects related to nutrient sources and organic matter sources, instrument maintenance, and budget and personnel paperwork.
 Most of his current methods development research has been on devising new ways to expand project analytical capabilities.
-He is currently focused on tracing nitrate and POM sources in big river systems using a multi-isotope approach.

 There is more information about the "Isotope Tracers" project, including project goals and recent publications, on the NRP homepage.